 WHY WE LIKE IT: A simple expandable capacity internal frame backpack with breathable airflow channels, included rain cover, and a water-resistant exterior makes this the best rucksack for day trips.

 Whether you’re an occasional day trip outdoor enthusiast or you’re just looking for something affordable, our Best Budget recommendation is a good place to start your search.
 The Wasing 55L Internal Frame Backpack is a great option for budget shoppers.
 We like that this affordable option offers a decent amount of space that makes it the best rucksack for day trips.
 You’ll appreciate that this is another expandable option that comes with 50 liters of preset space and then expands an additional five liters thanks to the extension collar.

 Should you get caught in the rain, you’ll like that this is a water-resistant pack but that it also comes with a rain cover that stows easily in the bottom zipper.
 The sternum strap also features an emergency whistle to help prioritize your safety.
 And the well-padded shoulder straps and hip belt help you to maintain comfort and offers airflow.
 You’ll also like that this pack weighs just under three pounds.
 However, at just over 27 inches tall, this isn’t ideal for a carry-on.
+Another affordable option is the Granite Gear Dagger Ultralight Day Pack, which features a hydration port, zippered access to the main compartment, dual-density padded back panel, and many more.
 The best headlamp is another great piece of gear.

 #6 High Sierra Appalachian 75 Internal Frame Backpack